isabella232/win32-pr.es-es/desktop-src/wmformat/wmdrm-license-filter.md

 ## <a name="remarks"></a>Observaciones

-El método [**IWMDRMLicenseManagement:: CreateLicenseEnumeration**](iwmdrmlicensemanagement-createlicenseenumeration.md) usa esta estructura.
+El método [**IWMDRMLicenseManagement::CreateLicenseEnumeration**](iwmdrmlicensemanagement-createlicenseenumeration.md) usa esta estructura.

 ## <a name="requirements"></a>Requisitos